drupalprojects/bamboo/README.txt

 -- SUMMARY --

-bamboo is a bespoke responsive Drupal 7 theme with an elegant home page slideshow, and allows for a choice of backgrounds and color palettes in the theme settings.bamboo is aimed at users who want to get a theme up and running fast, and may not want to take the time to create a sub-theme and fuss about
+Bamboo is a bespoke responsive Drupal 7 theme with an elegant home page slideshow, and allows for a choice of backgrounds and color palettes in the theme settings.bamboo is aimed at users who want to get a theme up and running fast, and may not want to take the time to create a sub-theme and fuss about